 Potential estate planning issues are rife in this new and emerging area of estate planning.
 For example, some states limit how long an estate can remain open after a mother or grandparent passes away.
 Therefore, there is a limit on how many years a mother may have before she must have a child who can receive distributions from a grandparents’ estate.
 Furthermore, a 2012 Supreme Court case found that children born after their parent died could not qualify for Social Security survivor benefits.

-When creating an estate plan, it is important to address the issue of harvested eggs if this applies to your estate.
+As more women harvesting eggs, estate planning issues grow.
+It is important to address the issue of harvested eggs if this applies to your estate.
 To learn more, contact the experienced Anaheim trust attorneys at the Law Office of James F. Roberts and Associates, APC, today for a consultation.
 Call our office at (714) 459-5481.